devsunb/kanata-vk-agent/README.md

 Unless the current frontmost app is one of the apps passed with the `-b` option, all bundle identifier virtual keys will be in the released state.

-This means that in the above configuration, if you switch apps in the order Safari - Finder - Firefox, the virtual keys that are activated are `com.apple.Safari` - (all released) - `org.mozilla.firefox`, respectively.
+This means that in the above configuration, if you switch apps in the order Safari - Finder - Firefox, the activated virtual key will be `com.apple.Safari` - (all released) - `org.mozilla.firefox`, respectively.

 If you're curious about what your app's bundle identifier is, use the `-f` option.